tfogo/mongodb-go-tutorial/README.md

 ## Installing the MongoDB Go Driver

-The MongoDB Go driver is made up of several packages.
+The MongoDB Go Driver is made up of several packages.
 If you are using the `dep` package manager, you can install the main `mongo` package as well as the `bson` and `options` package using this command:

 ```
 dep ensure -v --add github.com/mongodb/mongo-go-driver/mongo \